-Undertaking Customer Journey Mapping has obvious advantages within a company, not least in developing a customer culture and the internal buy-in with the brand.
-Customer Journey Mapping focuses the business on the customer.
+Creating a customer journey map has obvious advantages within a company, not least in developing a customer culture and the internal buy-in with the brand.
+Customer journey analysis exercises focus the business on the customer.
 Simply by spending the time considering what the customer’s lifetime experience is with the company highlights the strategic positioning the customer has within the company, the customer culture, and the degree to which the customer is considered in service design and delivery.

 Many brand strategies are developed in the absence of the customer and yet it is the customer who lives the brand.
 Their perception of the brand comes not only from the messaging, imagery and promotions, but also from the experience they have with the company and its products.
 Whilst this philosophy can now be seen in the imagery of the mass promotional campaigns of some leading brands, it has to be backed up by the experience delivered when interacting with the supplier.
 A company that understands the customer journey in detail is able to design “ideal” experiences and orientate the operations and the people delivering these to engage its customers with the brand and build loyalty.

-Customer Journey Mapping is not without its problems.
+Customer journey touchpoint analysis is not without its problems.
 Knowledge and perceptions, both internal and external, are required to develop the Customer Journey Map, particularly in more complex B2B markets.
 Pitfalls which can be experienced when embarking on the process can include:

 Through internal workshops (usually senior management):

 - To establish a high-level view of the customer journey